cubbins/rosetta/README.md

 5/25/2025

     printf("\n **** cubbins hello from remodel.cc in src/apps/public/remodel.cc **** \n");
+-note: add two blank spaces after a line to force a line break and carriage feed-
 it compiles only one file as type static:
  ./scons.py -j4 mode=release bin extras=static
 compiles with type as default, given prior new edit: